stanford-ssi/habmc-tutorials/Ubuntu/ Ubuntu_Dual_Boot.md

 2. Run the .exe.
 From here,

-   * Select the appropriate USB drive you want to use
+   * Select the appropriate USB drive[^flashdriverequirements] you want to use
    * Set **Partition scheme and target system type**
    * - For Windows 8, 8.1, or 10: GPT partition scheme for UEFI
    * - For Windows 7: MBR partition scheme for BIOS or UEFI